 - In some cases, some simple steps may help improve the efficiency of your HVAC system.
 These steps include tuning up HVAC equipment, tightening the building’s shell, installing new insulation and installing efficiency controls.

 - Setup a long term quality maintenance agreement with a professional St. Louis HVAC contractor.
 It will help extend the lifespan of the system, and prevent system failures.
 Even if the HVAC system needs replacement, a quality maintenance plan can improve efficiency by laying down the foundation or using the system optimally over a period of time.

 - There are new types of technologies available in the market that can enhance the performance and efficiency HVAC systems.
 Energy star systems may go a long way in enhancing efficiency, saving costs, and reducing carbon footprint.

-- Remember, proper installation of a HVAC system can improve its efficiency by over 30%.
-So, to make sure that the newly repaired or installed system provides best performance, you should hire the services of a reputed St. Louis HVAC contractor.
+- Remember, proper installation of an HVAC system can improve its efficiency by over 30%.
+So, to make sure that the newly repaired or installed system provides the best performance, you should hire the services of a reputed St. Louis HVAC contractor.